Bradley Hospital

-Emma Pendleton Bradley Hospital, known as Bradley Hospital, is the nation's first psychiatric hospital devoted exclusively to children and adolescents.
+Emma Pendleton Bradley Hospital, known as Bradley Hospital, is in East Providence, Rhode Island.
+As of 2024, it is the only psychiatric hospital devoted to children.

-A Lifespan partner and teaching hospital for The Warren Alpert Medical School of Brown University, Bradley Hospital has established itself as the national center for training and research in child and adolescent psychiatry.
+A member of Brown University Health and teaching hospital for The Warren Alpert Medical School of Brown University, Bradley Hospital has established itself as the national center for training and research in child and adolescent psychiatry.
 It trains the next generation of behavioral health clinicians and investigates the causes of children’s mental health problems to develop effective therapies for improving their lives.

 Bradley Hospital is a private, not-for-profit hospital.
 Its subsidiary, Lifespan School Solutions, is the parent corporation of the Bradley Schools and provides services to other programs as well.
 They provide special education oversight, clinical coordination, technical assistance and administrative support to the schools.

-Areas of Expertise
+Areas of activity

 Beginning as young as six weeks old through adolescence, children and families at Bradley Hospital can receive treatment for a range of mental and behavioral health issues.
-The hospital treats more than 6,000 patients each year, and more than 700 children each day.

-Bradley Hospital is a critical resource for families in Southern New England, as well as for those who travel from across the country and internationally.
-It offers a robust continuum of care inclusive of outpatient, intensive outpatient, in-home, partial-hospital, and acute inpatient treatment, as well as residential and special education services.
+In 2023, the hospital serviced 780 patient discharges, 2,622 outpatient visits, and 2,717 home heal care visits.